 If from time to time your spouse contributes to your business, doing so on an inconsistent basis, there is likely no reason to worry about liability matters.
 However, if your spouse plays a consistent role in your business operations, you might want to consider making your spouse a member of the LLC.
-Some examples of when to consider this step are if your spouse:
+Some examples of when to consider this step include if your spouse:

 If the work your spouse performs for the LLC falls into one of the following categories, they may be subject to personal liability: